dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
+@Version: 1.1.0
+1.Added New Theme Health Centre in Admin Page.
 @Version: 1.0.9
 1.Added More Styling for tables .
 @Version: 1.0.8